 AWS Regions, Availability Zones, Data Centres - what do they mean?

 Today, AWS has left their footprints in 190 countries.
-The widespread physical locations as well as the extensive global cloud infrastructures enable businesses to deploy quickly, to innovate regularly, to scale up or down on-demand, and more importantly, to be able to do all of the above in a matter of a few hours, 24/7, instead of weeks or months like before.
+The widespread physical locations as well as the extensive global cloud infrastructures enable businesses to deploy quickly, innovate regularly, scale up or down on-demand, and more importantly, to be able to do all of the above in a matter of a few hours, 24/7, instead of weeks or months like before.

 Infographic: The economics of Cloud ERP at a glance